 East Point Reserve

 North of Fannie Bay, East Point Reserve is a beautiful natural area close to the city centre – there are large groups of wallabies and great views of Darwin’s city lights across the water.

 A satellite city 20km south of the CBD, Palmerston has new residential suburbs that are a showcase for the best contemporary tropical design.
 Further out are settlements such as Howard Springs, Berry Springs and Humpty Doo.

 Kakadu and Arnhem Land

 One of the main attractions of the NT – the 20,000sqkm Kakadu National Park attracts scores of visitors from around the world for its stunning changing landscapes and vibrant indigenous culture.
-See the world heritage-listed scenery, swim at cascading waterfalls and see one of the largest collections of Aboriginal rock art in the massive Kakadu National Park.
+See the world heritage-listed scenery, filled with beautiful cascading waterfalls, exotic birdlife and walking trails to suit any level of fitness.
+Visit one of the largest collections of Aboriginal rock art in the massive Kakadu National Park.